-Both on-campus and online criminal justice degrees provide a pathway for students who want to protect public interests and citizens in their communities.
-Although many students may pursue a criminal justice degree to start their career as a police officer or detective, it is important to note that there are a wide range of career options available in this field.
-For example, some students opt for online criminal justice programs that prepare them for careers in criminal justice administration or the court systems, while others choose to pursue degrees that help them secure employment in our correctional or prison systems.
+Both on-campus and online criminal justice degree programs can act as a pathway for students who want to protect public interests and citizens in their communities.
+Although many students may pursue a criminal justice degree in order to start a career as a police officer or detective, it is important to note that there are a wide range of career options available in this field.
+For example, some students seek out a career in criminal justice administration or the court systems, while others elect to enter and enforce our correctional or prison systems.
 When it comes to criminal justice careers, there are a number of options to consider.

 Online Criminal Justice Degree Programs

 Educational requirements in this field vary widely.
 For example, requirements for police officers and detectives depend heavily on the exact job opening and department, with common requirements ranging from a high school diploma to a bachelor's degree.
 In most cases, police and detectives undergo most of their training in private police academies sponsored by their respective departments.